 This route would be far more tempting if Jenny had a larger student loan balance.
 Depending upon her salary over the next ten years, it is possible that this debt will be paid off in its entirely by the time she makes all 120 payments to be eligible for forgiveness.
 Even if there is a balance at the end, she might end up spending more money chasing forgiveness than what she would if she just aggressively paid off the debt.

-If you have a lower monthly income and a larger balance, this option becomes far more tempting.
+If you have a lower monthly income and a larger balance, this option becomes a better route.

 The one other concern to keep in mind with this option is to be careful about what loans get consolidated.
 If Jenny had any federal direct loans, she might want to keep them separate from her FFEL loans.
 She may have already made years worth of eligible payments on the direct loans and if she combines these loans with the FFEL loans, the new combined loan has a clock that has been reset to zero for purposes of loan forgiveness.

 Option #2: Aggressive Repayment

 $16,000 is a lot of money, but is certainly possible to pay off that amount in under 10 years.
 If Jenny takes a look at her finances and decides she can pay it off in 5 years, that would save her a bunch of money in interest in the long run.